richardchou89/rails-stimulus-interview-template/README.md

-# Rails and Stimulus Integration Template
+# Rails and Stimulus Interview Template

+You've landed an interview for a Rails developer role.
+Just three hours before the big moment, you get an email: you're expected to pair program using a Rails + Stimulus setup.

+Suddenly, you're scrambling - installing Rails, Stimulus, and all the necessary gems - only to run into integration issues.

+Skip the stress.
+This template comes pre-configured with Rails and Stimulus, so you can focus on what really matters: preparing for the interview.

-Rails + Stimulus + esbuild.
-Use it for interview or your SaaS application.
+Use it in your code challenge, pair programming, or next SaaS idea.

-Ruby 3.2+
+💎 Ruby 3.2+

-Rails 8.0.2
+🛤️ Rails 8.0.2

-Tested on Windows WSL and Mac.
+📜 Stimulus

+📦 esbuild + watch mode

+👮 Rubocop

+💯 RSpec

 ## Unzipping into WSL